Mountain Monsters

-The official Mountain Monsters Instagram account revealed on December 10, 2021 that an eighth season would premiere in January 2022.
-Season 9 celebrates its tenth anniversary.
+The official Mountain Monsters Instagram account revealed on December 10, 2021, that an eighth season would premiere in January 2022.
+The season premiered on January 2, 2022, and ran for 10 episodes, ending its run on March 13, 2022.

+In September 2024, Buck said that the series would not be returning for a ninth season.
+The series will end after eight seasons and 79 episodes.

+In the eighth season finale, the series ends with a cliffhanger.

+In June 2025, three members of the A.I.M.S. team — Buck, Huckleberry, and Wild Bill — returned and moved to YouTube under a brand-new name: Sons of Appalachia (the SOA Team).
+A new Cryptid-hunting show of the same name, produced by CPM Studios and picking up where Mountain Monsters left off, was also released on their official YouTube channel.

 Premise

-The A.I.M.S. team is a self-styled, cryptozoology research team founded by West Virginians John "Trapper" Tice, Jeff Headlee, and Willy McQuillian.
-Their goal is to prove the existence of mysterious creatures such as Bigfoot, Wampus cat, Grafton Monster, Spearfinger, Werewolf, Hellhound, Lizard Man, and Mothman.
+The A.I.M.S team is a self-styled, cryptozoology research team founded by West Virginians John "Trapper" Tice, Jeff Headlee, and Willy McQuillian.
+Their goal is to prove the existence of mysterious creatures such as Bigfoot, Wampus cat, Werewolf, Hellhound, Lizard Man, and Mothman.
 The episodes normally begin with Trapper, Jeff, Huckleberry, and Buck discussing the specific creature they are hunting on the way to the location where the creature was spotted.
 They then meet with eyewitnesses who have encountered the creature, giving the team an idea of where to conduct an initial night investigation to find evidence of the creature being in the area.

 After concluding their initial night hunt, Willy and Wild Bill begin work on a trap to contain the creature while the rest of the team searches for more evidence, meeting with additional eyewitnesses who normally possess photographic, video, or audio evidence of the creature.
 After testing the completed trap the team begins the final night hunt.

-The creatures are, supposedly, occasionally caught on camera, such as the Cave Creature, Chupacabra, Wildman (Bigfoot), Waya Woman and Smoke Wolf's eyes.
-They are also shown as a digital rendering that appears before and after commercial breaks.
+Cryptids such as the Cave Creature, Chupacabra, Wildman (Bigfoot), Waya Woman and the Smoke Wolf are sometimes supposedly caught on camera.
+They are also shown as a digital rendering appearing before and after commercial breaks.
 The team attempts to capture these creatures (with Hogzilla, three Devil Dogs and two wolves from the Tygart Valley being their most recent trapped creatures).
 In some instances, the team places trail cameras and/or infrared camcorders near the trap to capture photographic evidence of the creature in question.
 They have caught fleeting, blurry images of what they claim to be the Grassman, Shadow Creature, Cherokee Death Cat, Black Wolf and the Bigfoot from the Tygart Valley on camera, to name but a few.
-More recently a recurring rogue team has spied on and sabotaged the A.I.M.S. team and their investigations.
+More recently a recurring rogue team has spied on and sabotaged the A.I.M.S team and their investigations.
 But the Rogue Team did not have much involvement in the show's 6th season, which focused more on the team hunting monsters like in the earlier seasons.